 I was aiming for a grain-free version of a more traditional molasses cake and what I got was a Molasses Pudding Cake.
 And I got it without the usual “fuss” that comes with making a pudding cake.
 If you like molasses, gingerbread, and pudding cake, you are going to really enjoy this cake!

-The Back Story—Molasses Cake Inspiration from The Kitchen House
+The Back Story—Gluten-Free Molasses Pudding Cake Inspiration from The Kitchen House

 A few years back I listened to the The Kitchen House, a historical novel that tells the story of a dysfunctional Southern family and their slaves.
 It’s an excellent and eye-opening “listen”/”read” about the times, although it’s not a cheerful book by any means.